Music of Ireland: Early Irish music

 Early Irish poetry and song has been translated into modern Irish and English by notable Irish poets, song collectors and musicians.
 The 6th century hymn Rop tú mo baile by Dallán Forgaill for example, was published in 1905 in English by Mary Elizabeth Byrne, and is widely known as Be Thou My Vision.
 The Blackbird of Belfast Lough (Int én bec; An t-éan beag) has been notably translated by poets such as Seamus Heaney, Ciaran Carson and Frank O'Connor.
 Notable recordings of modern interpretations of early Irish music include Pádraigín Ní Uallacháin's Songs of the Scribe, various music albums by choral group Anúna, and the recordings of Caitríona O'Leary with Dúlra and the eX Ensemble.

 Early Irish musicians abroad

 Some musicians were acclaimed in places beyond Ireland.
 Cú Chuimne (died 747) lived much of his adult life in Gaelic Scotland, and composed at least one hymn.
-Foillan, who was alive in the seventh century, travelled through much of Britain and France; around 653 at the request of St. Gertrude of Brabant, taught psalmody to her nuns at Nievelle.
+Foillan, who was alive in the seventh century, travelled through much of Britain and France; around 653 at the request of Saint Gertrude of Brabant, taught psalmody to her nuns at Nievelle.
 Tuotilo (c.850–c.
 915), who lived in Italy and Germany, was noted both as a musician and a composer.

 Helias of Cologne (died 1040), is held to be the first to introduce Roman chant to Cologne.
 His contemporary, Aaron Scotus (died 18 November 1052) was an acclaimed composer of Gregorian chant in Germany.

 Donell Dubh Ó Cathail (c.
 1560s-c.1660), was not only musician of Viscount Buttevant, but, with his uncle Donell Óge Ó Cathail, harper to Elizabeth I.